prasforoffice/WebdriverIO-v7-API-E2E-Mobile/README.md

 -   Spec reporter
 -   Allure report (screenshots on failure as well passed steps)
 -   SuperTest for API testing
+-   Automatic capture and export of API response
 -   Mocha awesome report for API tests

 ## Requirements